knpuniversity/oo/knpu/episode3/abstract-ship.md

 After just that change, refresh the browser and see what's happening.
 Hey nothing is broken, which makes sense since nothing has really changed in our code's functionality -- yet.

-Let's trim down `AsbstractShip` to only the items that are truly shared between our two ships.
+Let's trim down `AbstractShip` to only the items that are truly shared between our two ships.

 First, `jediFactor` is specific to `Ship` so let's move it over there: